SAMtoBAM/stargraph/README.md

 # STEP 7 Running cargobay

 Use a database of all public fungal assemblies on NCBI (thank you sourmash team!) in order to look for your elements in other species

+The bed file (-b) can be the stargraph_output/4.SLR_starship_combination/*.starships_SLRs.bed

 	cargobay.sh -e elements.fa -b elements.bed -a assemblies.fa -g annotation.gff3 -m metadata.tsv